Congratulations 2026-2027 Board of Governors!

 SECTION 1: PURPOSE

-C. Management of the Thrift Store shall be by the: Thrift Store Chair, and all assigned shift leads.
+D. Management of the Thrift Store shall be by the: Thrift Store Chair, and all assigned shift leads.
 If available, there may be shift leads to share the Thrift Store duties.

-D. The TSC will meet as needed, with meeting minutes and financial statements for each month provided to the MSC Board of Governors.
+E. The TSC will meet as needed, with meeting minutes and financial statements for each month provided to the MSC Board of Governors.

-E. All management of the MSC Thrift Store must be a member of the MSC.
-F. In the event that a volunteer cannot become an active member, he/she may be considered as a volunteer.
+G. In the event that a volunteer cannot become an active member, he/she may be considered as a volunteer.

-SECTION 3: FINANCE
+SECTION 3: FINANCES

 ARTICLE IX.
 CINDERELLA’S BOUTIQUE